HackYourFuture/HTML-CSS/Week1/LESSONPLAN.md

 | `tail -n <file>`                                                | display last n lines of file                                                               |
 | `man <COMMAND>`                                                 | Display manual of the COMMAND                                                              |

-### Excercise
+### Exercise

 -   Open a command line (Git Bash on Windows)
 -   Create a project folder to contain all your HYF work (mkdir)
 -   Create a module folder (cd, mkdir)
 -   Create a text file: notes.txt (cd, touch)
 -   Open Visual Studio Code and add some notes (code .)
 -   Rename the file to lecture1.txt (mv)

 _"I go on holiday and I take with me"_ with CLI commands:

 -   They have to repeat the commands said before them.
 -   Add a new command and explain what it does.
 -   Let the round continue twice otherwise the students that went first don't have to repeat all the commands.

 E.g., first student says _"ls : lists commands"_.
 Second student must say _"ls and cd: change directory"_.
 Then third student must say _"ls, cd and pwd : show print working directory"_ and so on.
 _By [@unmeshvrije](https://github.com/unmeshvrije)_